 EASY - length may vary, but terrain is mainly flat (level)

 MODERATE - includes some hills and some rough ground

 STRENUOUS - may be rough underfoot and ascents and descents may be steep

 As well as the guided walks programme below, our voluntary wardens organise the following regular walks and tailor-made walks in parts of the Cotswolds:

 Walk the Cotswold Way

-On the first Wednesday of each month the Way will be walked from south to north and a group will travel by coach from Winchcombe to each start point, stopping for lunches at pleasant inns en route.
+On the first Wednesday of each month the Way will be walked from south to north and a group will travel by coach from Winchcombe to each start point, in the summer walkers should bring their own packed lunch, while in Autumn and Winter the group stops at pleasant inns en route.
 For further information on this walk and to reserve places contact Mary Hamilton on 01451 820160 email email@example.com .